 How to Make Vegan Broccoli Soup

-It’s so easy to make this vegan broccoli soup recipe!
+It’s so easy to make this vegan broccoli cheddar soup!
 It begins with broccoli.

 Step One: Prepare the Broccoli